-- 1. Facilitate the development of a comprehensive emergency plan with public safety and health agencies, including designated evacuation routes in Kensington. - 2.
-Improve pedestrian safety and roadway infrastructure with designated paths, ongoing maintenance, illuminated crossings, stop signs, traffic calming measures, on-street parking spaces along Arlington Avenue and Colusa Circle, and ADA facilities. - 3.
-Complete sidewalk gaps throughout Kensington, especially near schools and transit stops. - 4.
-Coordinate with PG&E to underground utilities to reduce fire hazards and improve community safety and appearance. - 5.
-Explore financial assistance programs to help Kensington residents maintain and upgrade their homes and implement seismic safety improvements. - 6.
-Review the view protection ordinance to ensure that it adequately addresses issues such as view blockage by trees and vegetation. - 7.
-Develop programs to maintain and improve Kensington's public pedestrian path system. - 8.
+- Improve pedestrian safety and roadway infrastructure with designated paths, ongoing maintenance, illuminated crossings, stop signs, traffic calming measures, on-street parking spaces along Arlington Avenue and Colusa Circle, and ADA facilities. - 2.
+Complete sidewalk gaps throughout Kensington, prioritizing gaps near schools and transit stops. - 3.
+Explore financial assistance programs to help residents maintain and upgrade their homes and implement seismic safety improvements. - 4.
+Review the view protection ordinance to ensure that it addresses issues such as view blockage by trees and vegetation. - 5.
+Develop programs to maintain and improve Kensington's public pedestrian path system. - 6.
 Support the replacement or updating of police and fire facilities with new or modernized facilities that meet Kensington's long-term needs.